-Father and son killed in house fire in North Arlington, New Jersey
+Father and son killed in fast-moving house fire in North Arlington, New Jersey identified

+They are 75-year-old Safwat Saad and 44-year-old Maged Saad, the Bergen County Prosecutor's Office said.

-The 76 year father and his 45 year old son were both pulled from the flames that broke out on the second floor
+Both men were pulled from the flames that broke out on the second floor of the 9th Street home just before 4:15 a.m.

-They were both pronounced dead at the hospital.
+They were pronounced dead at the hospital.

+The older man's 66-year-old wife was rescued by ladder from the second floor.
+Neighbors tried to keep her calm as emergency responders tried to find her son and husband -- but by the time they found them, it was too late.

+The fire started in a second floor bedroom and the victims unsuccessfully attempted to put out the flames.

 ALSO READ | Police body cam shows Gabby Petito, boyfriend after 911 call